ORAU among awardees in $7 million blanket purchase agreement with U.S. Army Corps of Engineers for peer review of waterway projects

 IEPR is a requirement of the Water Resources Development Act of 2007.
 Any waterway project, like dredging, channel clearing and flood control with an estimated cost of $45,000,000 requires IEPR under federal law.
 The Governor of an affected state can also request an IEPR if there is significant threat to human life, or if the Chief of Engineers determines the project study is controversial.
 ORAU’s team will convene the peer review with external reviewers and, based on their input, provide findings to USACE about the proposed project.

-“ORAU is proud to have the opportunity to work with the U.S. Army Corps of Engineers on independent external peer review,” Keri Cagle, director of peer review, said.
-In her role, Cagle, along with the lead peer reviewer on each project, will present their findings to the USACE chief engineer, who then reports to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives.
+“ORAU is proud to have the opportunity to work with the U.S. Army Corps of Engineers on independent external peer review,” Jeff Miller, senior vice president and director of ORAU government services, said.
+ORAU experts will present their findings to the USACE chief engineer, who then reports to the Committee on Environment and Public Works of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives.
 “As with any peer review, scientific integrity is critical in these projects.
 We look forward to putting our expertise to work for the benefit of our nation’s waterways and all who live, work or play on them.”